ATRedshaw/ATRedshaw.github.io/_posts/world-championship-2025/2024-12-14-algorithm-on-the-oche-pdc-world-championship-2025-day-3.md

 Before we dive into today's matches, let's reflect on yesterday's action.
 The model continued to perform well, but the darts threw up a few surprises along the way.

-Okay, I've adjusted the "Day 2 Match Results and Predictions" section so that the scores in the result now match the order of the players in the bolded match titles:

 ### Day 2 Match Results and Predictions:

 **Afternoon Session (12:30 GMT)**